Binary perm algebras and alternative algebras: Introduction

 $ $

-In section 4, we forget the associative identity from the perm algebra, resulting in a nonassociative permutative (NAP) algebra.
-The Novikov algebra provides an identity for NAP algebra, where the algebra is composed of right-commutative and left-symmetric identities.
-An algebra with only a left-symmetric identity is called a $\Pre$-$\Lie$ algebra.
-Interestingly, we have
+In section 4, we forget the associative identity in perm algebra, resulting in a nonassociative permutative (NAP) algebra.
+Novikov algebra provides an identity for NAP algebra, where the algebra is composed of right-commutative and left-symmetric identities.
+For more details and history on Novikov algebras, see \cite{SarKol} and \cite{DAS}.
+An algebra with only a left-symmetric identity is called a $\pre$-$\Lie$ algebra.
+Interestingly, we have where $\NAP(n)$ and $\Pre\textrm{-}\Lie(n)$ are $n$-th component of operads defined by varieties of algebras NAP and pre-Lie, respectively.

-It has been shown \cite{RS+} that the subalgebras of $\NAP(X)$ and $\Pre$-$\Lie(X)$ under anti-commutator satisfy only the commutative identity.
-We then study the subalgebras of NAP algebras under the commutator.
-While the $\Pre\textrm{-}\Lie^{(-)}(X)$ algebra is a Lie algebra, we obtain a completely different result for $\NAP^{(-)}(X)$.
+In \cite{RS+}, it was shown that all identities of the algebras $\NAP(X)$ and $\Pre$-$\Lie(X)$ under anti-commutator follow from only commutative identity.
+We study $\NAP(X)$ algebra under the commutator.
+While $\Pre\textrm{-}\Lie^{(-)}(X)$ algebra is a Lie algebra, we obtain a completely different result for $\NAP^{(-)}(X)$.

 We consider all algebras over a field $K$ of characteristic $0$.